hibbitts-design/docsify-this/README.md

 Set the Docsify sidebar to start closed and auto-close after navigation with the optional **close-sidebar** parameter, for example:
 https://docsify-this.net?basePath=https://raw.githubusercontent.com/hibbitts-design/docsify-this-one-page-article/main&homepage=home.md&sidebar=true&close-sidebar=true

+##### core-theme-styles

+Apply the Docsify v5 core theme styles instead of using Docsify-This styles with the optional **core-theme-styles** parameter, for example:
+https://docsify-this.net?basePath=https://raw.githubusercontent.com/hibbitts-design/docsify-this-one-page-article/main&homepage=home.md&edit-link=https://github.com/hibbitts-design/docsify-this-one-page-article/blob/main/home.md&core-theme-styles=true.
+Default page elements, such as Blockquotes, will be displayed without any Docsify-This styles.
+All additional Docsify-This Markdown CSS classes remain available for use, including styling blockquotes with the `announcement` CSS class within HTML Blockquotes.

 ##### edit-link

 Display a "Edit this Page" link (default location is bottom of page) with the optional **edit-link** parameter, for example: